G

 Before you trust any number, understand why the numbers wobble.
 Two facts make AI visibility genuinely harder to measure than rankings.

 Neither problem makes measurement pointless.
-It means you measure the right way: track direction over weeks, report ranges instead of false-precision decimals, and never bet a decision on a single reading.
+It means you measure the right way: track direction over weeks and report ranges instead of false-precision decimals.

 Before You Measure: Can AI Even See Your Pages?